Policy debate: Evidence

 Often, especially on the national circuit, a debater will share any cards they plan to read with their opponents and the judge immediately before their speech.
 If cards are not shared before the speech, it is common for an opponent to collect and examine evidence even while a speech is still going on.
 This practice originated in part because cards are read at a rate faster than conversational speed.
 Taking the cards during the speech allows the opponent to question the author's qualifications, the original context of the evidence, etc. in cross-examination.
 It is generally accepted whichever team is using preparation time has priority to read evidence read previously during a round by both teams.
 As a result, large amounts of evidence may change hands after the use of preparation time but before a speech.
 Most judges will not deduct from a team's preparation time for time spent finding evidence which the other team has misplaced.

-After a round, judges often "call for cards" to examine evidence whose merit was contested during the round or whose weight was emphasized during rebuttals so that they can read the evidence for themselves.
+After a round, judges sometimes "call for cards" to examine evidence whose merit was contested during the round or whose weight was emphasized during rebuttals so that they can read the evidence for themselves.
 Although widespread, this practice is explicitly banned at some tournaments, most notably National Catholic Forensic League nationals, and some judges refuse to call for cards because they believe the practice constitutes "doing work for debaters that should have been done during round".
 Judges may also call for evidence for the purpose of obtaining its citation information so that they can produce the evidence for their own school.
 Opponents and spectators are also generally allowed to collect citations in this manner, and some tournaments send scouts to rounds to facilitate the collection of cites for every team at the tournament, information which is sometimes published later.

 Judging

 A judge is an individual responsible for deciding the winner and loser of a policy round as well as assessing the merits of the speakers.
-Judges merit a good debate round and, ideally, avoid inserting their own personal beliefs that might cloud impartiality.
-Judges are also coaches who help debate teams improve.
+Judges merit a good debate round and, ideally, avoid inserting their own personal beliefs that might cloud impartiality, however, total impartiality is impossible which has led to judges adopting a paradigm.
+Judges are sometimes coaches who help debate teams improve.

 Some circuits see lay or inexperienced judges recruited from the community as an important part of the activity of a debate club.
 Debaters in these circuits should be able to adapt their presentations to individuals with no debate experience at all, as well as maintaining high standards of debate for judges who have themselves been debaters.
+A common saying is that debate is a game of judges/judge adaptation.
 This use of lay judges significantly alters delivery and argumentation, as the rapid-fire style and complex debate-theory arguments are frequently new to lay judges.
 For this reason, other circuits restrict policy debate judging to qualified judges, generally ex-debaters.